ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 parameters that determine the maximum amount of time before malicious behavior is detected are as follows:

-- How stale an application allows query responses to be (ie, how long an application is willing to go without seeing updates to the tree).
+- The configured maximum amount of time by which a query response can be stale.
+- The configured Reasonable Monitoring Window (described in
-- How frequently users execute background monitoring.
+  {{Section 7.1 of PROTO}}), weighed against how frequently users execute background monitoring in practice.
-- How frequently users exercise out-of-band communication.
-- For third-party auditing: the maximum amount of lag that an auditor is allowed to have relative to the most recent tree head.
+- For logs that use the Contact Monitoring deployment mode: how frequently users engage in anonymous communication with the transparency log, or peer-to-peer communication with other users.
+- For logs that use the Third-Party Auditing deployment mode: the configured maximum acceptable lag for an auditor.

 ## Privacy Guarantees

 For applications deploying KT, service operators expect to be able to control when sensitive information is revealed.
-In particular, an operator can often only reveal that a user is a member of their service, and information about that user's account, to that user's friends or contacts.
+In particular, a service operator can often only reveal that a user is a member of their service, and information about that user's account, to that user's friends or contacts.

 KT only allows users to learn whether or not a label exists in the transparency log if the user obtains a valid search proof for that label.
-Similarly, KT only allows users to learn about the contents of a log entry if the user obtains a valid search proof for the exact label and version stored at that log entry.
+Similarly, KT only allows users to learn about the value of a label if the user obtains a valid search proof for the exact label and version.

 When a user was previously allowed to lookup or change a label's value but no longer is, KT prevents the user from learning whether or not the label's value has changed since the user's access was revoked.
-Note however that in Contact Monitoring mode, users SHOULD be permitted to perform monitoring to guarantee honest operation of the transparency log.
+This is true even in Contact Monitoring mode, where users are still permitted to perform monitoring after their access to perform other queries has been revoked.

 Applications determine the privacy of data in KT by relying on these properties when they enforce access control policies on the